sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 Strong letters of recommendation are great, first author journal papers are often much better (if you are an undergraduate).
 The above two things are often strongly correlated.

+## Internships

+If you want to participate in an internship, I will gladly support you and your effort to find one.
+If you want your internship to correlate with your research, then I can guide you more closely.
+Whether you should or should not take on an internship will depend on several factors, depending on your goals upon graduation and your research area.
+I recommend discussing this with me so I can give more personalized guidance.

 ## Office space

 I cannot guarantee you a desk in CODA S1347 (or elsewhere), especially as space seems to be becoming tight (according to the school, at least).
-However, I try to keep at least one "Bryngelson Group" desk that floats and you can use if no one else is (in CODA S1347).
+However, I try to keep at least one "Bryngelson Group" desk that floats and you can use it if no one else is (in CODA S1347).
 You are always welcome to use the CODA spaces, on the 13th floor or otherwise.
 These areas seem quite pleasant to me, but you may disagree.
 If you would like somewhere to work but are having trouble finding a comfortable place, please let me know.